paullyy8/SGP---College-Website/README.md

 # Siliguri Government Polytechnic College Website

 Welcome to the GitHub repository for the Siliguri Government Polytechnic College Website.
-This project was developed as part of a <br> second-semester assignment and aims to provide comprehensive information about the college.
-All source code, images, and assets <br> are the intellectual property of Amit Paul, a sophomore at Siliguri Government Polytechnic.
+This project was developed as part of a second-semester assignment and aims to provide comprehensive information about the college.
+All source code, images, and assets are the intellectual property of Amit Paul, a sophomore at Siliguri Government Polytechnic.

 ## Table of Contents
 - [Introduction](#introduction)